cloudfoundry/korifi/README.md

 ### Configure cf-k8s-controllers
 Configuration file for cf-k8s-controllers is at `config/cf/cf_k8s_controllers_k8s.yaml`

-Note: Edit this file and set the `kpackImageTag` field to be the registry location you want for storing the images.
+Note: Edit this file and set the `kpackImageTag` to be the registry location you want for storing the images.

 ### Build, Install and Deploy to K8s cluster
 Set the $IMG environment variable to a location you have push/pull access.
 For example